 Vue directives are special attributes that provide additional functionality to the DOM elements they are applied to.
 Some commonly used directives in Vue.js are

-• v-if and v-show: Conditionally render or hide elements based on a condition.
+: Conditionally render or hide elements based on a condition.v-for

-• v-for: Render a list of items based on an array or object.
+: Render a list of items based on an array or object.v-bind

-• v-bind or :: Bind an element’s attribute or property to a data property.
+: Bind an element’s attribute or property to a data property.v-on

-• v-on or @: Attach event listeners to elements and bind them to methods.
+: Attach event listeners to elements and bind them to methods.v-model

-• v-model: Create two-way data binding between form input elements and data properties.
+: Create two-way data binding between form input elements and data properties.v-html

 8. What is computed property in Vue.js?